Supermagnum/piezo-balanced/README.md

 I hope it does not have any bloopers as I have difficulty with maths!

 I think it should work on +48 phantom power.
-That is ACTUALLY 1.5 VOLTS DC mesured on the pins!

 It anyone spots something wrong, please fork and correct.